Our next online-ish session starts Wednesday, October 13th!

 Our eight week session costs $40 per person, and GCS is now accepting e-transfers.
 Payment instructions are sent out with your registration information.
 Our sincere thanks go out to the City of Guelph for the financial support we received to create these online sessions for the 20/21 season.

 What type of music will we be singing?

 The music will be fun and inspiring, but perhaps less challenging than some of the pieces we typically learn when singing together in one room.
 We want singers to feel buoyed by the music, rather than stressed!
-These mini sessions are about having a good time with familiar faces, dusting off our rusty voices and trying something new.
+These shorter sessions are about having a good time with familiar faces, dusting off our rusty voices and trying something new.

 Will we be having a virtual concert?

 Guelph Community Singers is known for performing in front of our friends and family.
 While the pandemic means we can’t gather everyone together for a concert, we still want to offer our community a “performance” using Smule.
 It’s an exciting app that allows us to create a video to be shown online for our community and beyond!
 The GCS Side Notes used the app in the early days of the pandemic to record a few songs “apart and together.”
 One song garnered almost 5,000 views!
 (The app is also free to download.)
-At the end of each mini, 5-week session, we hope to record at least one song by compiling our voices to make a recording.
+At the end of each session, we hope to record at least one song by compiling our voices to make a recording.
 Recording is not mandatory, but encouraged.
 It’s great fun.

 Unfamiliar with the Smule app?
 Don’t worry.
 There will be technical support.
 Just record yourself singing against the pre-recorded tracks, and submit it to the group file.
 Smule will then do all the work of putting our videos together!